 The Group's energy consumption is mainly electricity consumption for daily operations and gasoline consumption for vehicle use.
 The Group actively implements the concept of energy saving and emission reduction and is committed to fulfilling its corporate responsibility for energy saving and emission reduction.
 It reduces the use of unnecessary power and builds a green and environmentally friendly office environment.
 The Group actively reduces electricity consumption by managing air-conditioning use, lighting facilities and office computers to achieve energy-saving effects.
-In order to reduce electricity consumption, the Group actively adopts advanced environmentally friendly lightings and requires to turn off or reduce the use of lightings under good sight conditions.
+In order to reduce electricity consumption, the Group has used LED light tubes in all self-owned office buildings and requires to turn off or reduce the use of lightings under good sight conditions.
 In addition, in order to reduce energy wastage, the Group has formulated clear management measures for air conditioners and office appliances.
 These include, but are not limited to: